Liquidation - Auto-Deleveraging

-If your position is liquidated, it will be taken over by the liquidation engine at BaseFEX.
-And in case the position cannot be fulfilled when the mark price touches the bankruptcy price, the Auto-Deleveraging system will automatically deleverage the positions owned by opposing traders according to profit and leverage priority.
+When a trader’s position is liquidated, the position is taken over by the BaseFEX liquidation engine.
+If the liquidation cannot be filled by the time the mark price reaches the bankruptcy price, the ADL system automatically deleverages opposing traders’ positions by profit and leverage priority.

-The price where your position is closed is the bankruptcy price of the initial liquidated order.
+The price at which a trader's positions are closed out is the bankruptcy price of the initial liquidated order.

-As you can see from the example, if all of the five bars are lit, it means you position is in the top 20%.
-While if the liquidation cannot be finished in the market, your position will be deleveraged.
+If all of the five bars are lit, it means your position is in the top 20%.
+In the case of a liquidation that is not able to be caught in the market, you may be deleveraged.

-At BaseFEX, the Insurance Fund is used to prevent the Auto-Deleveraging from occuring.
-If your contract is used up, then comes the Auto-Deleveraging.
+At BaseFEX, the Insurance Fund is used to prevent Auto-Deleveraging from occurring.
+If it is depleted for a given contract, Auto-Deleveraging will occur.

-Once you are deleveraged, a notification will be sent to you.
-Your open orders will be canceled and you can re-enter the market later.
+If you are deleveraged, a notification will be sent to you.
+Your open orders will be canceled, and you can re-enter the market later.

 Priority Ranking Calculation

-At BaseFEX, your deleveraging priority is calculated by your profit and leverage.
-The more profitable and the higher leveraged positions are to be deleveraged first.
+Deleveraging priority is calculated by profit and leverage.
+More profitable and higher leveraged traders are deleveraged first.

 Ranking = PNL Percentage * Effective Leverage (if PNL percentage > 0) = PNL Percentage / Effective Leverage (if PNL percentage < 0) where Effective Leverage = abs(Mark Value) / (Mark Value - Bankrupt Value) PNL percentage = (Mark Value - Avg Entry Value) / abs(Avg Entry Value) Mark Value = Position Value at Mark Price Bankrupt Value = Position Value at Bankruptcy Price Avg Entry Value = Position Value at Average Entry Price

-The system will split the positions by longs and shorts, and then ranks them from highest to lowest according to their leverage.
+The system splits the positions by longs and shorts, and then ranks them from highest to lowest.

-- One single risky trader might cause a huge loss for all traders, even the low-risk traders.
+- A single risky trader can create a substantial loss for all traders, including low-risk traders.

-- Your profit has to be locked until the system is rebalanced or settled in case of any losses.
+- Profit must be locked until rebalance or settlement in case of any losses.

-The Auto-Deleveraging system is aiming at reducing loss uncertainty and allowing traders to make decisions as soon as the deleveraging happens, which means you do not have to wait for rebalancing or settlement.
-Once your position is deleveraged, you will be informed of your closing price and size and then you can re-enter the market soon.
+The Auto-Deleveraging system aims to resolve loss uncertainty, allowing traders to make decisions as soon as the deleveraging event occurs, rather than wait for rebalance or settlement.
+Traders who become deleveraged will be immediately informed of their closeout price and size.
+They may then choose to re-enter the market.

 Example of Auto-Deleveraging and the Ranking system

-Imagine that there are 6 longs within the trading system and their effective leveraged PNL has been calculated.
+If within the trading system, there are six longs and their effective leveraged PNL has been calculated.
 The higher the PNL ranking, the higher the effective leveraged PNL.

-The trading system will then rank these positions from the highest to the lowest and calculate the percentage related to each position.
+The trading system will then rank these positions from the highest to the lowest and calculate the quintile related to each position.

-When a liquidation happens, traders in the top percentage will be deleveraged first.
-For example, if a short position was liquidated with size 20 and its bankruptcy price is USD 650.
+When a liquidation happens, traders in the top percentiles will be deleveraged first.
+For example, if a short position has been liquidated with size 20 and bankruptcy price of USD 650, the following will happen:

-Account 2 and 5 will be deleveraged at the bankruptcy price of USD 650.
-10 contracts at Account 2 will be closed, and the remaining 10 contracts from the short liquidation will be accredited to Account 5.
+Accounts 2 and 5 will be deleveraged at the bankruptcy price of USD 650.
+Account 2 will have their entire position of 10 contracts closed, while the remaining 10 contracts from the short liquidation will be assigned to account 5.

-Account 5 will then have 10 contracts remaining (from 20).
-It depends on the effective leverage whether Account 5 will stay in the lowest percentage or not.
+Account 5 will thus have 10 contracts remaining (from 20).
+Depending on his/her effective leverage, account 5 may or may not remain in the lowest quintile.

-Both traders will be informed and have the chance to re-enter their positions.
+Both users will be notified and allowed to re-enter their positions.